armin-reichert/mazes/README.md

 <img width="320" height="200" src="https://github.com/armin-reichert/mazes/blob/master/MazeDemos/images/maze_40x25_RecursiveDivision.gif">

 Path finding algorithms:
-- The [EasyGraph](EasyGraph) library contains a reusable DFS and BFS-based path finding implementation.
+- The [EasyGraph](EasyGraph) library contains a reusable DFS and BFS-based path finding implementation that is for example used by the reverse-delete algorithm.